Repsol's Brufau calls for 'convincing sum' in YPF deal

 MADRID Repsol (REP.MC) Chairman Antonio Brufau asked on Tuesday for a "a convincing sum" from Argentina to compensate the Spanish company for the expropriation of its majority stake in energy firm YPF (YPFD.BA).

-Argentina and Repsol struck a preliminary deal last week over compensation for the 2012 seizure of the oil firm's YPF stake that sources have said is worth $5 billion, half the sum Repsol was initially demanding.
+Argentina and Repsol struck a preliminary deal last week over compensation for the 2012 seizure of the oil firm's YPF stake that sources have said is worth $5 billion (3 billion pounds), half the sum Repsol was initially demanding.

 "We've never mentioned $5 billion.
 What we've said is that the sum received should be, in some way, convincing and justify the withdrawal of lawsuits," Brufau said at a business event in Barcelona, his first public appearance since last week's deal.